Shubh269/ProjectDemocracy/README.md

 # ProjectDemocracy
-I am not the one
+I am actuallythe one who not the one